Vaccinating Oncology Patients: Should I get the vaccine? Will the vaccine harm me? If my cancer is in remission can I get vaccinated?

 Vaccinating Patients at ACC: Is ACC vaccinating patients?

-- At this time ACC is not a designated vaccination center.
-Due to the limited quantities of the vaccine currently available, the U.S. Centers for Disease Control and Prevention (CDC) recommends prioritization for healthcare personnel and residents of long-term care facilities at this time.
+- ACC is not a designated vaccination center.
+Due to the limited quantities of the vaccine currently available, the U.S. Centers for Disease Control and Prevention (CDC) recommends prioritization for healthcare personnel and residents of long-term care facilities (Phase 1a), and to people aged 75 years and older and non-health care frontline essential workers (Phase 1b), and to people aged 65–74 years, people aged 16-64 years with high-risk medical conditions, and essential workers not included in Phase 1b (Phase 1c).
 The CDC will provide additional direction on priority groups for vaccination as more vaccines become available.
 For more information on when vaccines will be available for the general public or people with serious health conditions such as cancer or weakened immune systems please visit the CDC: https://www.cdc.gov/coronavirus/2019-ncov/index.html or the Georgia Department of Public health: https://dph.georgia.gov/novelcoronavirus.

 Coronavirus disease 2019, or COVID-19, is a respiratory illness that can spread from person to person.
 It is caused by a novel coronavirus first identified in an outbreak in Wuhan, China.
 Please note Atlanta Cancer Care is not equipped to treat or test for the coronavirus.
 For more information go to www.cdc.gov/COVID19.

 - If you have a fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, have nausea or vomiting, diarrhea or had contact with anyone suspected or diagnosed with COVID-19 please do not come to your appointment, call our office and we will contact you with further instructions.